DNA testing site links Marine Corps veteran to long-lost daughter, meet for first time 4th of July weekend

 The two spoke about his time stationed in the Philippines, catching up on the little things.

-“I got that when I was in Subang Bay,” Williams said as he pointed to an arm tattoo.
+“I got that when I was in Subic Bay,” Williams said as he pointed to an arm tattoo.

 They had tough conversations too.